 Chemical shift perturbation analysis for fragment-based drug discovery

-Carries out statistical analysis on Kd‘s of multiple peaks and can also submit the measured CSPs to 3rd party software (Affinimeter) for advanced analysis using different binding models.
+Carries out statistical analysis on Kd‘s of multiple peaks and can also submit the measured CSPs to 3rd party software (AFFINImeter) for advanced analysis of binding isotherms using different binding models.

 Mnova Binding: 45-day FREE trial

 Download Mnova for a suitable Operating System (below).
 No extra installer is required.

 Open Mnova and go to ‘Help/Get-Install Licenses’.
 Select ‘Evaluate’.

 Fill in the form to receive your trial license via e-mail.

 Help & Resources

 Stacked HSQC spectra with CSPs automatically tracked and measured.
 Figure on the left shows the movement of two assigned peaks .
 The one on the right shows the details of one of the tracked peaks, “13C-H”, including the ratios of concentrations of ligand/protein, the measured CSPs in either dimension, the normalized CSPs, and fitting results of Kd and error.

 Measurements & fitting